 Electromagnetic Vulnerabilities

 Signals intelligence (SIGINT) forms another pillar of the occupier’s toolkit.
-Cell phone towers, Wi-Fi networks, and metadata analysis allow for the geolocation of individuals, identification of social networks, and mapping resistance cells.
+Cell phone towers, Wi-Fi networks, and metadata analysis allow for the geolocation of individuals, identification of social networks, and mapping of resistance cells.
 Surveillance of internet traffic and social media activity can compromise operational security and expose underground networks.
 In response, resistance fighters use burner phones, delay-timed communications, offline mesh networks, and strict operational discipline to deny exploitable patterns.
 Some groups have adopted total digital silence during operations, using hand signals, runners, or pre-arranged physical signals to coordinate actions.

 Population Control Measures